ansys/pyfluent/doc/source/user_guide/launching_ansys_fluent.rst

 Meshing mode
 ~~~~~~~~~~~~
-This example shows how you can start Fluent in meshing mode:
+This example shows how you launch Fluent in meshing mode:

 .. code:: python